eggburg/PKI-Docker-TestBed/README.md

 ```

 ### Test SSL handshake with OCSP stapling
-Send SSL connection to the SSL server that is using good certificate
+Send SSL connection to the SSL server 1, the one that is using the good cert
 ```
 bash-5.1# openssl s_client -connect tls.server.good:12345 -CAfile certs/root_intermediate.crt -status
 ```

-Send SSL connection to the SSL server that is using good certificate
+Send SSL connection to the SSL server 2, the one that is using the revoked cert
 ```
 bash-5.1# openssl s_client -connect tls.server.revoked:54321 -CAfile certs/root_intermediate.crt -status
 ```